 And rightly so, after all, this is an airport where travelers don’t have to worry about their baggage.
 The baggage carousel gives a live update of the ETA of a travelers’ baggage along with its exact location.
 A major winner in terms of traveling experience.

-Mile-high mudpies, rotisserie grilled chicken and smokehouse ribs are a must-try at Montana’s Cook House Saloon.
-And since it’s Canada we are talking about Calgary International Airport has 5 Tim Hortons.
+Mile-high mudpies, rotisserie grilled chicken, and smokehouse ribs are a must-try at Montana’s Cook House Saloon.
+And since it’s Canada we are talking about Calgary International Airport having 5 Tim Hortons.

 Montreal Pierre Elliott Trudeau International Airport (YUL)